James Campbell, 1st Baron Glenavy: Barrister and judge

 He was born in Dublin and educated at Dr. Stacpoole's School in Kingstown (now Dún Laoghaire) and Trinity College Dublin, graduating BA in 1874.
-After being called to the Irish bar in 1878, Campbell was made an Irish Queen's Counsel in 1892 and six years later was elected Irish Unionist MP for the Dublin seat of St. Stephen's Green.
+After being called to the Irish bar in 1878, Campbell was made an Irish Queen's Counsel in 1892 and six years later was elected Irish Unionist MP for the seat of Dublin St Stephen's Green.
 The following year he was called to the English bar, and in February 1902 was elected a Bencher of Gray's Inn.
 Campbell became Solicitor-General for Ireland in 1901, and in 1903 he was elected to the House of Commons as representative for Dublin University.
 He was made the country's Attorney General in 1905, being appointed an Irish Privy Counsellor, and in 1916 became Lord Chief Justice of Ireland.

 Considerable controversy surrounded the efforts to appoint him a judge: the initial proposal to appoint him Lord Chancellor of Ireland met with fierce resistance from Irish Nationalists, and great efforts were made to find another position for him.
 It appears that Baron Atkinson was asked to retire from the House of Lords but refused.
 Pressure was then put on the Lord Chief Justice of Ireland, Richard Cherry, who was seriously ill, to step down.
 Cherry despite his failing health was initially reluctant to do so, but eventually agreed to retire in December 1916.
 Maurice Healy in his memoirs remarks that Campbell was considered the finest Irish barrister of his time, with the possible exception of Edward Carson, but as a judge, he was somewhat fretful and impatient, with a tendency (admittedly not uncommon in judges) to interrupt counsel.